David Macaulay

 David Macaulay (born 2 December 1946) is a British-born American illustrator and writer.
-His works include Cathedral (1973), The Way Things Work (1988) and The New Way Things Work (1998).
-His illustrations have been featured in nonfiction books combining text and illustrations explaining architecture, design and engineering, and he has written a number of children's fiction books.
-Macaulay was a 2006 recipient of a MacArthur Fellows Program award and received the Caldecott Medal in 1991 for Black and White (1990).
+His works include Cathedral (1973), The Way Things Work (1988), and its updated revisions The New Way Things Work (1998) and The Way Things Work Now (2016).
+His illustrations have been featured in nonfiction books combining text and illustrations explaining architecture, design, and engineering, and he has written a number of children's fiction books.

-Biography
+In 2006, Macaulay was a recipient of a MacArthur Fellows Program award and received the Caldecott Medal in 1991 for his book Black and White, published in 1990.

+Early life and education

-David Macaulay was born in Burton upon Trent and raised in Lancashire, England.
-At the age of eleven, Macaulay emigrated with his family to Bloomfield, New Jersey.
+Macaulay was born in Burton upon Trent and grew up in Lancashire, England.
+At the age of eleven, he immigrated with his family to Bloomfield, New Jersey, US.
 He had an early fascination with how machines operated and made models and drew illustrations of them.

-After graduating from high school in Cumberland, Rhode Island, in 1964, he enrolled in the Rhode Island School of Design (RISD) where he received a bachelor's degree in architecture.
+After graduating from high school in Cumberland, Rhode Island, in 1964, he enrolled in the Rhode Island School of Design (RISD in Providence), where he received a bachelor's degree in architecture.
 After graduating he decided against pursuing a career in architecture.
 He spent his fifth year at RISD in the European Honors Program, studying in Rome.
 He then took jobs as an interior designer, a junior high school teacher, and a teacher at RISD before he began to create books.